Skip to Content

 Guardianship, also referred to as conservatorship in Virginia, is a legal arrangement that places an individual, also known as a ward or protected person, under the supervision of a guardian, or custodian.

-Understanding Different Types of Guardianship
+What Are The Different Types of Guardianship in Virginia Beach?

 There are two main types of guardianship:

-2. Guardianship of the estate or property.
+2. Guardianship of the estate or property: This type includes managing the ward's financial affairs and property.

-Eligibility and Process for Filing for Guardianship
+Guardianship Process: Eligibility and Filing

 A guardian is typically a family member, friend, or fiduciary appointed by the court.
 A protected person can be a minor without a parental guardian or an adult who can no longer make safe and sound decisions about his or her own person or property.
 Additionally, a person who is prone to fraud or undue external influence may be placed under guardianship for protection.